Althro/Tales-Retold-of-Neon-Nights/README.md

 ### Game Folder

-In order for TotNN to work properly, you will need to copy some files into your game folder.
+In order for TRoNN to work properly, you will need to copy some files into your game folder.
 Once the installation has finished, complete the following:

 1. Press the open installation folder button.
 2. Open the folder called `Game Folder Files` and copy the `bin` folder.